sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 from 1 to 10.
 If we plot the average sample mean and average sample standard deviation as a function of sample size, you get the results shown in :numref:`fig-biasMeanSD`.
-On the left hand side I have plotted the average sample mean and on the right hand side I have plotted the average standard deviation.
+On the left hand side I have plotted the average sample mean and on the right-hand side I have plotted the average standard deviation.
 The two plots are quite different: *on average*, the average sample mean is equal to the population mean.
 It is an **unbiased estimator**, which is essentially the reason why your best estimate for the